Epidemiology of syphilis: Europe

-In Europe rates of syphilis are higher in eastern and southern countries than in western ones.
-Rates overall in Europe are 6.0 per 100,000 population.
-Syphilis infection was eight times higher in men than women.
-The majority of cases were reported in people 25 and older, while younger people, aged 15 to 24 represented 13% of the cases.
-Almost two-thirds (62%) of the cases in which the sexual partner was accounted for were reported in men who have sex with men (MSM), echoing a phenomenon in other parts of the world.
-An annual epidemiological report from 2015 done by the European Centre for Disease Prevention and Control found that there is a high proportion of HIV co-infections.
-These co-infections tend to appear most in men who have sex with men, who are already the most affected group overall.

-Rates of infection vary throughout the European continent and the trends are different for men and women.
-The rate of syphilis infection in men has gone up dramatically since 2010.
-The rate for women in slowly decreasing in the same timeframe.
-Countries in Western Europe saws some of the sharpest increases.
-Countries like Belgium, Germany, France and many others saw increases of over 50%.
-The reported rates of syphilis in European countries vary overall.
-The lowest reported rate was from Croatia, where 1 per 100,000 people have been infected.
-The highest rate reported was Denmark with 13.7 per 100,000 people infected.
+In 2021, twenty-eight EU/EEA countries reported 25,270 confirmed syphilis cases, giving an overall notification rate of 7.0 per 100,000 population, up from 6.0 in 2015.

+The majority (77%) of cases with information on transmission category were reported in men who have sex with men (MSM), consistent with the global trend.
+This is up from 62% in 2015.

+By age, 62% of cases belonged collectively to two groups: 25–34 years and 45 years or above.
+Young people aged 15–24 accounted for 12% of reported cases.

+Within the region, the country with the highest rate of reported cases was Malta at 32.2 per 100,000 population, while the lowest number was reported from Croatia, at 0.9 per 100,000 people.

+The number of HIV co-infections remains a prevalent issue with a worsening trend, especially in the "men who have sex with men" transmission category.

 India

 Rates of congenital syphilis have decreased between the 1980 and 2000s due to better access to prenatal care.

-A five-year study among 250 patients in each year among attendees in a STD clinic in West Bengal found significantly decreased(p<0.05) Syphilis prevalence from 10.8% (in 2004) to 3.6% (in 2008).
-A study conducted in 2015 found a falling trend of syphilis in STD clinic attendees, but a rising trend in intro-venus drug users, pregnant women, HIV-seropositive individuals, and patients from other wards and OPD's.
+A five-year study among 250 patients in each year among attendees in an STI clinic in West Bengal found significantly decreased(p<0.05) Syphilis prevalence from 10.8% (in 2004) to 3.6% (in 2008).
+A study conducted in 2015 found a falling trend of syphilis in STI clinic attendees, but a rising trend in intro-venus drug users, pregnant women, HIV-seropositive individuals, and patients from other wards and OPD's.
 This study was conducted at a tertiary care center so the results may not reflect the true prevalence of syphilis in the country.